llstarscreamll/Crud/readme.md

             └── Views
 ```

-If the given table has the `deleted_at` column, the model will append a `TrashedCriteria` on de repository, so you will need the next file in the repective path:
+If the given table has the `deleted_at` column, the model will append a `TrashedCriteria` on the repository, so you will need the next file in the repective path:

 ```php
 <?php